Home » Our Work

 The committee met six times, ultimately voting to recommend a set of policies to the full MPO board.
 This fact sheet (PDF) fact sheet (HTML) outlines proposed policy changes to the TIP process.
 This proposal is available in a more detailed format in a memo (PDF) memo (HTML) submitted to the MPO board for consideration at the board’s meeting on Thursday, September 23, 2021.
 At that meeting, the board voted to release this proposal for public review.
 The public comment period closed at 5:00 PM on Monday, October 18, 2021.
 The committee met on October 21, 2021, to review public comments.
 The MPO voted to endorse the new policies at its meeting on November 4, 2021.
-The MPO will apply the new policy for the first time during the development of the FFYs 2023-27 TIP in the winter and spring of 2022.
+The MPO applied the new policies for the first time during the development of the FFYs 2023–27 TIP, which was endorsed by the MPO on May 26, 2022.

-- Draft Programming Policies to Address TIP Project Cost Increases (HTML) (PDF)
+- Draft Programming Policies to Address TIP Project Cost Increases (HTML) Draft Programming Policies to Address TIP Project Cost Increases (PDF)

-- Fact Sheet: Draft Policy Changes for the Boston Region MPO TIP (HTML) (PDF)
+- Fact Sheet: Draft Policy Changes for the Boston Region MPO TIP (HTML) Fact Sheet: Draft Policy Changes for the Boston Region MPO TIP (PDF)

 - Written Public Comments Received on the Draft Policy Changes (PDF)